rpreiner/tam/README.md

 ### Controls

-Initially the D3 force layout can be interactively modified by picking and pulling individual nodes and by using the force strength controls in the menu.
+Initially the D3 force layout can be interactively modified by picking and pulling individual nodes and by using the "Force Layout" controls in the menu.
+Use to "Graph Appearance" menu to adjust its visual settings.

 Use the 'F' key or the menu switch to freeze the current force layout and compute the underlying TAM.
 Use the 'F' key again to unfreeze and re-energize the layout simulation.
 While freezed, individual nodes can still be repositioned by picking and pulling with the mouse.
+One the TAM is visible, its visual appearance can be adjusted in the "Map Appearance" menu.

 Use the 'H' key or the menu switch to activate contour hilighting on mouse-over.

 Use the mousewheel to zoom in or zoom out and click-and-drag to pan the viewport.

+### Image Export

+The currently visible TAM can be exported as Scalable Vector Graphics (SVG) file, by clicking the "SVG" button, or hitting the 'E' key.
+SVGs can be opened in the browser and viewed at any zoom level.